kthpanor/echem/docs/gradients.md

 However, in both cases two calculations of the energy $E(\chi)$ need to be performed in order to obtain the derivative with respect to one variable $\chi$.

-There are also higher-order methods for approximating the first derivative, such as the five-point method given by
+There are also higher-order methods for approximating the first derivative, such as the "five-point method" given by
 ```{math}
 :label: eq:five_point_method
 \frac{\mathrm{d} E}{\mathrm{d} \chi} \approx \frac{E(\chi - 2 \chi_0) - 8 E(\chi - \chi_0) + 8 E(\chi + \chi_0) - E(\chi + 2 \chi_0)}{12\chi_0} \, ,
 ```
-where the error is approximately proportional to $\chi_0^4$.
-This expression is usually only employed for debugging of the analytical derivative expressions.
+where the error is approximately proportional to $\chi_0^4$ and it hence gives a very accurate approximation to the gradient.
+However, since four individual energy calculations need to be performed for each perturbation, this expression is usually only employed for debugging of the analytical derivative expressions.

 ## Analytical Gradients
 To add: Introduction, approaches to derive analytical gradients; Lagrangian approach.